-If you can’t go to the mall, can you do surveys?
+If people can’t go to the mall, does it still make sense to run surveys?
 It’s a good question.
-With so many of our regular rules of social conduct being upended, it’s important to consider what effect the Coronavirus crisis is having on survey research.
+With so many of our regular rules of social conduct being upended, it’s important to consider what effect the coronavirus crisis is having on survey research.
 Will people stop wanting to do surveys?
 Will the people who do the surveys be weird?
 Has our ability to get representative feedback from citizens and consumers changed forever?

 People keep responding, consistently

 Our research shows that the response rate to surveys has held steady, and perhaps even increased a little.
 This is consistent with what other sample providers are reporting.
-Secondly, our tracking of our quality measures confirms that the people who are responding are still as representative as before.
+Secondly, our tracking of our quality measures confirms that survey respondents as representative as before.
 The answer to basic questions about owning a car and a preference of sweet vs sour remain the same.
 In fact, the unchanging nature of people’s answers to these items is boring—in a good way.

 Because we can, should we?